 Ed and I with brothers and sisters from our church home group in the Philippines, 2014

 Once we belong to Jesus, He unites our hearts with all who believe.
-People of any religious, political, or cultural background, ethnicity, age or social standing — anyone — can become family!
-Ephesians 2 is a chapter for today, when many people are fractured into belligerent groups.
+All kinds of people — anyone — can become family in Christ!
+Ephesians 2 is a chapter for today, when people are fractured into belligerent groups.
 Ephesians 2 tells us it doesn’t have to be that way.

 We who believe are privileged to offer this grace, this peace, this oneness, to all who are standing where we used to be.